Adjustable versus fixed loans

-With a fixed-rate loan, your payment doesn't change for the life of the mortgage.
+With a fixed-rate loan, your payment stays the same for the life of the mortgage.
 The longer you pay, the more of your payment goes toward principal.
-The property tax and homeowners insurance which are almost always part of the payment will go up over time, but for the most part, payment amounts on fixed rate loans vary little.
+Your property taxes increase, or rarely, decrease, and your insurance rates might vary as well.
+But generally payments on your fixed-rate loan will increase very little.

-Borrowers might choose a fixed-rate loan to lock in a low interest rate.
-Borrowers choose these types of loans because interest rates are low and they wish to lock in the low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at the best rate currently available.
-Call Avalon Mortgage Services, Inc. at (708) 403-5181 to discuss your situation with one of our professionals.
+Borrowers might choose a fixed-rate loan to lock in a low rate.
+Borrowers select these types of loans because interest rates are low and they want to lock in at this low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at a favorable rate.
+Call Avalon Mortgage Services, Inc. at (708) 403-5181 to learn more.

-ARMs usually start out at a very low rate that may increase as the loan ages.
-You've probably heard of 5/1 or 3/1 ARMs.
-In these loans, the introductory rate is set for three or five years.
-It then adjusts every year.
-These types of loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
-These loans are best for borrowers who anticipate moving in three or five years.
-These types of adjustable rate programs are best for people who will sell their house or refinance before the initial lock expires.
+ARMs most often feature their lowest, most attractive rates toward the start.
+They provide the lower rate from a month to ten years.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the introductory rate is set for three or five years.
+After this period it adjusts every year.
+These loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
+Loans like this are often best for people who anticipate moving in three or five years.
+These types of adjustable rate programs are best for people who will move before the loan adjusts.

 Have questions about mortgage loans?
 Call us at (708) 403-5181.
 It's our job to answer these questions and many others, so we're happy to help!